MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-consent-transition.md

 Compliance Profiles summarize and bundle specific consent settings.
 There is always at least one Compliance Profile in the system.
 Compliance Profiles for RTM are linked to a Preference Center – a customizable form which provides the ability to change the consent settings.
 Compliance Profiles allow an organization to define consent settings by using purposes.
 One compliance profile can contain different consent purposes which represent a reason for which consent is collected, typically **Commercial**, **Transactional** or **Tracking**.
 These are created by default when a new compliance profile is created.

-For each purpose, it is also possible to define topics.
+For **Transactional** and **Commercial** purpose, it is also possible to define topics.
 Topics allow to further refine the communication preferences.
 For each commercial purpose it is possible to add general topics such as “Newsletter” or “Daily Deals”.
 Topics can be seen as a successor of subscription lists.

 The following picture shows the connection between these entities.